 The Extended Basic Science Program was designed to give students a better opportunity to excel academically, and ultimately succeed, in the rigorous medical school environment.

 The admissions committee has determined that some of those admitted will be accepted directly into the EBS program.
 These decisions are based upon a variety of criteria that may include overall GPA, premed GPA, MCAT score, passage of time between completing the basic sciences and entering into medical school, too few advanced science courses completed at the undergraduate level, and even language issues for those who speak English as a Second Language, or some combination of these factors.

-To help all students keep their education as affordable as possible, the University has prorated the tuition so that the overall cost of tuition for the five-semester EBS Program is the same as the four-semester Basic Science Program.
+To help all students keep their education as affordable as possible, the University has prorated the tuition so that the overall cost of tuition for the five-semester EBS Program is close to the cost of the four-semester Basic Science Program.
 However, students in the EBS Program will have one additional semester of living expenses as compared to those in the four-semester program.